mednche/Vehicle-Image-Recognition/README.md

 This script trains a convolutional neural network model to recognise a vehicle's make and model.
 This was done using Google's [Tensorflow](https://www.tensorflow.org/) and [TFlearn](http://tflearn.org/), a deep learning library built on top of Tensorflow.

 ## Dataset
 The [dataset](https://www.kaggle.com/c/6927/download/test.zip) for this project was downloaded on [Kaggle](https://www.kaggle.com/c/carvana-image-masking-challenge/data).
 On Kaggle, there are two folders called Train and Test.
-After checking that there is not overlap between the two datasets, I combined them into one in a folder called 'Merged' in order to increase the training size.
-See script XXX.py to see how I merged them.
+They both have to be unziped before working on them.
+After checking that there is not overlap between the images in both folders, I combined them into a new single folder called 'Merged' in order to increase the training size.
+See script ***mergeFolders.py*** to see how I merged them.

 The final merged dataset contains **105,152 vehicle images** of identical size (1918 x 1280).
 The dataset is too big to be uploaded on github.
 This correspond to a total of **6,572 different vehicles** in the dataset, each of them containing 16 photos of the car, taken from different angles.
 An example of two vehicles (with their 16 images each) is provided in this repository.